-In summary: Carrefour offers a good assortment of anchovies, from economical private-label options to renowned Cantabrian brands.
+In brief: Carrefour offers a good assortment of anchovies, from economical private-label options to renowned Cantabrian brands.
 Gourmet specialists work with artisan canneries and select the best batches of each season.
 In this guide, we compare prices, brands, and help you choose according to your use and budget.

 Table of contents